Smarika578/mindcare-chatbox/README.md

-# mindcare-chatbox
+# MindCare AI
-mindcare-chatbox🧠💙
+ MindCare AI🧠💙

 Overview

-MindCare Chatbot is a voice-enabled AI mental health assistant built using React.js.
+MindCare AI is a voice-enabled AI mental health assistant built using React.js.
 It allows users to communicate through text or voice and receive AI-generated responses.
 The application also supports text-to-speech functionality for an interactive user experience.

 Features